KWARC/kalah-game/spec/013-overview.md

 	kgp 1 0 0

 The client MUST parse this command and that it implements everything that is necessary to communicate.
-The server SHOULD NOT add a command ID to the `kgp` command.

 The client MUST eventually proceed to respond with a `mode` command, indicating the activity it is interested in.
 The `mode` command is